 Other Consequences of “The Fall”

 When Eve was presented to Adam they were naked and knew no shame.
 Eating the fruit — actually disobeying Yahweh’s direct command — has stolen their innocence and their new physicality as mortal beings makes their error obvious.
 Ashamed to face Yahweh they quickly gather leaves to cover themselves and hide their disobedience.

 Shame and fear, outcomes of “the Fall,” rapidly diminish self-worth, so when Yahweh confronts them, instead of apologizing and accepting the consequence, Adam blames Eve, Eve blames the serpent, and Yahweh imposes their punishment.
-Eve is committed to intense pain in childbirth, yet yearning for her husband; charging Adam for as long as he lives to painfully eke food from the soil now cursed because of their actions; and dooming the serpent to everlasting abuse by women; What’s more, the consequences of Adam and Eve’s behavior are inherited by all their progeny.
+Eve is committed to intense pain in childbirth, yet yearns for her husband; Adam is charged for as long as he lives to painfully eke food from the soil cursed because of their actions; and the serpent is doomed to everlasting abuse by women; What’s more, these consequences of Adam and Eve’s behavior are inherited by all their progeny.
 (Genesis 3:14-20)

 The Divine Beings no longer trust Adam and Eve, sharing these feelings with Yahweh.
 “Man, now like one of us knowing good from evil, must not be allowed to pick from the Tree of Life and live forever.”
 So Yahweh clothes Adam and Eve in tunics and expels them from the only home they’ve ever known.
 (Genesis 3:14-20)

 Evolution of Consciousness II: The Consequences of “The Fall”

 Eve is the first mortal being to exercise free will, opening the door to the outside world in which mortal beings face the challenges of using this gift without the benefit of the virtues within Original Justice.